 Most driving while impaired charges in North Carolina are misdemeanor offenses.
 Under narrowly limited circumstances, a DWI could be elevated to a felony offense.
 There are six misdemeanor sentencing levels ranging from aggravated level 1 to level 5.
 Aggravated level 1 is the highest sentencing level and carries up to 36 months in prison.
 Level 5 is the lowest sentencing level and carries up to 60 days in jail.
 The punishments can also include loss of license, court costs, fines, community service and alcohol treatment.
 In many cases, jail sentences can be suspended for a probationary judgment.

 Reasonable Suspicion for a DWI/DUI Traffic Stop

-However, for these charges to be constitutional and valid, a police officer must have “reasonable suspicion” for pulling a driver over.
-The police officer must have observed the driver speeding, weaving, or exhibiting some other type of reckless or suspicious behavior before he or she has the right to stop the vehicle.
+The 4th Amendment protects you from having your vehicle pulled over by law enforcement for no reason at all.
+In order to stop your vehicle, a law enforcement officer must have “reasonable suspicion” that a crime has been committed.
+The officer must have observed the driver speeding, weaving, or exhibiting some other type of reckless or suspicious behavior before he or she has the right to stop the vehicle.
 In fact, some North Carolina courts have held that weaving, by itself, is not a sufficient reason to pull a driver over.